 We have had very mixed success with Poppies.
 I’m not sure why some years they have flourished and then failed to really grow the following year and we are now down to one or two plants that have grown well, but failed to flower!
 A bit more experimenting with position required!

 As you can in the pictures above, our herbaceous perennials include native plants such as Primrose and Heath Bedstraw (Galium saxatile), and in addition we have Common Knapweed and Wild Strawberry (both not illustrated).
+Unfortunately the Achillea shown above failed to survive a recent winter and so far we haven’t replaced it, although we have added Zantedeschia (Arum Lily) to another location in the main herbaceous bed.
 Where possible we now grow both native species and ornamentals side by side, having given up the idea of having a separate “wild garden” area.
 It works for us.

-Since 2022 we have introduced some additional herbaceous perennials and have now added Brunnera macrophylla ‘Alexandras Great’ and ‘Variegate’, Aster nova-belgii ‘Bahamas’, ‘Kristina’ and ‘Marie Ballard’; Pulmonaria ‘Trevi Fountain’ and ‘Blue Ensign’ and Salvia nemorosa ‘Caradonna’.
+Since 2022 we have experimented with other herbaceous perennials and have now added Brunnera macrophylla ‘Alexandras Great’ and ‘Variegate’, Aster ‘Marie Ballard’; Pulmonaria ‘Trevi Fountain’ and ‘Blue Ensign’ and some additional Astilbes.
 The Pulmonaria providing some additional early colour with the Asters extending the season at the other end of the year.